Congressional District # 06

 LEMBERGER TRANSPORT & RECYCLINGEPA ID# WID056247208

-The 16-acre Lemberger Transport and Recycling site (LTR) is located in Manitowoc County, Wisconsin, approximately one-quarter mile from the affiliated Lemberger Landfill site (LL), also a National Priorities List site.
-LL and LTR are also near the active Ridgeview Landfill.
-Farm and wide spaced rural residences that utilize groundwater for drinking are near the site.
-The area is used for hunting.
+The 16-acre Lemberger Transport and Recycling (LTR) site is located in Manitowoc County, Wisconsin, approximately one-quarter mile from the affiliated Lemberger Landfill (LL) site.
+Both the LTR and LL sites are on the National Priorities List, and are also near the active Ridgeview Landfill.
+Farm and wide-spaced rural residences that utilize groundwater for drinking are near the site, and the area is used for hunting.
 The nearby Branch River is used for swimming, fishing, and canoeing.

-LTR operated as an unlined disposal area from 1970 to 1976.
-Wastes disposed included an estimated 900,000 gallons of wood tar distillates, paint wastes and other industrial wastes.
+The LTR site operated as an unlined disposal area from 1970 to 1976.
+Wastes disposed at the site include an estimated 900,000 gallons of wood tar distillates, paint wastes, and other industrial wastes.

-Site ResponsibilityIn 1985, WDNR replaced residential wells where VOCs were detected with much deeper wells.
-U.S. EPA funded the Remedial Investigation/Feasibility Study.
-A group of potentially responsible parties names the Lemberger Site Remediation Group (LSRG) have implemented the cleanup actions under U.S. EPA and WDNR oversight.
+Site ResponsibilityIn 1985, the Wisconsin Department of Natural Resources (WDNR) replaced residential wells where VOCs were detected with much deeper wells.
+EPA funded the Remedial Investigation/Feasibility Study.
+A group of potentially responsible parties known as the Lemberger Site Remediation Group (LSRG) have implemented the cleanup actions under EPA and WDNR oversight.

 Threats and Contaminants

-The groundwater, underlying and extending as far as 1.5 mile downgradient from LTR is contaminated with VOCs primarily including 1,1,1-trichloroethane, 1,1-dichloroethane, 1,1-dichloroethylene, trichloroethylene, and cis-1,2-dichlroethylene.
-A number of residential wells are located in this area.
-Direct contact risks have been addressed by construction of a multi-layer site cover including a geomembrane.
+The groundwater underlying the site and extending as far as 1.5 miles downgradient from the site is contaminated with volatile organic compounds (VOCs), primarily including 1,1,1-trichloroethane, 1,1-dichloroethane, 1,1-dichloroethylene, trichloroethylene, and cis-1,2-dichloroethylene.
+A number of residential wells are located in the vicinity of the site.
+Direct contact risks have been addressed by construction of a multi-layer site cover, including a geomembrane layer.

-In 1985, WDNR installed replacement wells for seven residences.
-These wells are cased to 250 feet below ground surface.
+In 1985, WDNR installed replacement wells for seven residences, drawing water from deeper groundwater approximately 250 feet below ground surface.

-From 1987 - 1993, U.S. EPA conducted a Remedial Investigation/Feasibility Study to determine the extent and nature of contamination and to identify cleanup alternatives.
-In 1991, U.S. EPA deferred the remedy selection for the LTR source area and selected a groundwater pump-and-treat system to cleanup the groundwater.
-In 1992, the LSRG entered into a consent decree with U.S. EPA to implement the final cleanup, including: groundwater pump-and-treat; deed restrictions; and, in accordance with a 1993 administrative order, locate, remove, and dispose of drums, construct a fence around the site, construct a multilayered soil cover over the site, and conduct soil vapor extraction.
-In November 1993, the LSRG installed a six-foot chain-link fence around the LTR.
-By November 1994, PRPs excavated, staged, bulked (as appropriate), and disposed of 1380 drums and 180 jars.
+From 1987 to 1993, EPA conducted a Remedial Investigation/Feasibility Study to determine the nature and extent of contamination at the site and to identify cleanup alternatives for the site.
+In 1991, EPA issued a record of decision that deferred remedy selection for the LTR source area and selected a groundwater pump-and-treat system to clean up the groundwater at the site.
+In 1992, the LSRG entered into a consent decree with EPA to implement the selected remedy, including the following components: a groundwater pump-and-treat system; deed restrictions; and, in accordance with a 1993 administrative order, the location, removal, and disposal of drums, construction of a fence around the site, construction of a multilayered soil cover over the site, and soil vapor extraction work.
+In November 1993, the LSRG installed a six-foot chain-link fence around the LTR site.
+By November 1994, the LSRG excavated and disposed of 1380 drums and 180 jars of waste.
 Because investigations indicated that soil vapor extraction would not be effective, this technology was not implemented.
-In 1995 - 1996, the PRPs constructed the pump-and-treat and site cover, and initiated operation of the pump-and-treat system.
-In 2001, the PRPs added four pumping wells to the pump-and-treat system, and operated the pump-and-treat system until August 2008.
+In 1995 and 1996, the LSRG constructed the pump-and-treat system and site cover and initiated operation of the pump-and-treat system.
+In 2001, the LSRG added four pumping wells to the pump-and-treat system.
+The pump-and-treat system operated until August 2006.

 From August 2006 through August 2008, the LSRG conducted a monitored natural attenuation (MNA) study, which included a temporary shut-down of the pump-and-treat systerm.
 EPA has allowed continued shut-down of the pump-and-treat system because operating the existing system provides little benefit.

-In the 2010 five-year review, EPA made a number of determinations, largely based on the MNA study, including: the groundwater monitoring plans need to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly groundwater from LTR was not being captured; there had been deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from LTR will continue from LTR for a very long period of time; it would not be appropriate for EPA to accept MNA as the major component of the groundwater cleanup; contaminant entry into Branch Creek needs to be evaluated; and options to improve the pump-and-treat system need to be evaluated.
-At this time (January 2011) the LSRG under EPA and WDNR oversight is developing updated groundwater monitoring plans, a plan for additional aquifer testing to determine whether the pump-and-treat system can be improved, and an evaluation of whether continued leachate withdrawal is necessary.
-WDNR staff have determined that contaminant migration into Branch Creek will not cause a significant threat to fish or wildlife.
+EPA conducted a five-year review of the site remedy in 2001.
+In the five-year review, EPA made a number of determinations, largely based on the MNA study, including the following: the groundwater monitoring plans needed to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly-contaminated groundwater from the LTR site was not being captured; there were deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from the LTR site will continue for a very long period of time; it would not be appropriate for EPA to accept MNA as a major component of the groundwater cleanup based on existing information; contaminant entry into Branch Creek needed to be evaluated; and options to improve the pump-and-treat system needed to be evaluated.
+WDNR staff determined that contaminant migration into Branch Creek will not cause a significant threat to fish or wildlife.

 ContactsRemedial Project Manager, U.S. EPA